-BAHT6Y1 HISTORY OF THEORY OF INTERIOR DESIGN 1

-TERMS OF PRESENTATION Year module

-CREDITS 16

-NQF LEVEL 5

-ASSESSMENT Continuous assessment (100) (A combination of assessment methods and instruments are used to collect assessment evidence)

-PURPOSE The purpose of this module is to enable students to demonstrate fundamental knowledge of visual elements, design principles, design history, theory and case studies within the design and built environment.
+BAHT6Y1 HISTORY OF THEORY OF INTERIOR DESIGN 1 TERMS OF PRESENTATION Year module CREDITS 16 NQF LEVEL 5 ASSESSMENT Continuous assessment (100) (A combination of assessment methods and instruments are used to collect assessment evidence) PURPOSE The purpose of this module is to enable students to demonstrate fundamental knowledge of visual elements, design principles, design history, theory and case studies within the design and built environment.
 OUTCOMES Attain knowledge and understanding of visual elements and design principles through studying a variety of examples.
 Application of the visual elements and design principles to both written and studio projects.
 Gain knowledge and understanding of relevant architectural, interior design and product design case studies with particular focus on indigenous design.
 Analyse the development or/ and change of style, materials and construction techniques in the production of identified design examples.
 Present an ability to gather information and present critical reflection reflects on case studies.

 BABS6Y1 BUILDING SERVICES AND MATERIALS 1

 TERMS OF PRESENTATION Year module

 CREDITS 16

 NQF LEVEL 5

 ASSESSMENT Continuous assessment (100) (A combination of assessment methods and instruments are used to collect assessment evidence)

-PURPOSE The module will introduce the student to building services and the derivation of materials and finishes, availability, properties and correct application.
-This knowledge should enable students to incorporate building services and specify these materials and finishes appropriately.
+PURPOSE The module will introduce the students to basic building services and building materials, regarding their availability, properties and correct application.
+This knowledge should enable students to incorporate building services into interior design environments and specify building materials appropriately.

-OUTCOMES At the end of this module you should be able to: Identify and specify materials and finishes commonly used in interior design Analyse the processes used in the manufacture of materials to determine how it can change the quality of the end product.
-Evaluate the properties of materials to determine performance characteristic.
-Attain and apply technical knowledge, symbols and codes relating to the identified building services.
-Attain the knowledge of technical building layouts and understand the application of the building conventions related to these layouts.
-Understand the importance of energy conservation in the specification of a building's technical services.
+OUTCOMES At the end of this module you should be able to: Describe the relationship between interior planning and the supply and reticulation of technical services.
+Analyse the basic technical services used in conventional building systems Apply technical services to comply with local building regulations.
+Identify and explain the categories, properties, and nomenclature of common building materials that impact on interior design.
+Identify and describe the derivation and manufacturing processes of building materials and its impact on the materials properties.